Roman–Iranian relations: Relations in Late Antiquity

 The Antonine plague, possibly of smallpox, which was sweeping Parthia at the time now spread to the Roman army, leading to their withdrawal: the plague killed nearly half of the population in the Italian peninsula (for some months there were nearly 3000 deaths each day in the city of Rome) and the Romans' legions in the eastern territories of their empire were hampered when large numbers of troops succumbed to the disease.
 With the plague the Roman Empire stopped to grow and started a process of slow disintegration in the next centuries, according to historians like Theodor Mommsen.

 However, under Caracalla, an interesting twist in Parthian relations occurred.
-After submitting a request to marry the daughter of Persian king Artabanus V (potentially allowing an heir to assume control of both empires) Caracalla massacred the diplomatic party sent to arrange the marriage and attempted an invasion of Persia in 216 AD.
+After submitting a request to marry the daughter of Persian king Artabanus IV (potentially allowing an heir to assume control of both empires), Caracalla massacred the diplomatic party sent to arrange the marriage and attempted an invasion of Persia in 216 AD.
 This was eventually unsuccessful and the Persians soon retaliated, inflicting heavy losses upon the Romans.

 The replacement of the Parthian Empire by that of the Sassanids in 226 CE, which was more stable and effectively organised, shifted the balance of power against the Romans.
 The neighboring rivaling Sasanian Empire and the Roman-Byzantine Empire were recognized as the two leading world powers, for a period of more than 400 years.

 Frequent Persian aggression during the 3rd century placed Roman defences under severe strain, but the Romans were eventually successful in warding these off and avoiding any territorial losses.
 Indeed, they eventually made significant gains towards the end of the century, although these were reversed in the mid-4th century.
 By that time conflicts attained an added religious dimension.
 It is in this context that the future of Roman–Persian relations would be played out over the remaining centuries, continuing into the Byzantine era.
 Neither side was able to inflict a decisive and convincing military victory against the other, and the movement between hostilities and diplomacy would continue to play out between each power.